schultzca/IcGAN/README.md

 ## Requisites

 Please refer to [DCGAN torch repository][4] to know the requirements and dependencies to run the code.
-Additionally, you will need to install the `threads` package:
+Additionally, you will need to install the `threads` and `optnet` package:

 `luarocks install threads`

+`luarocks install optnet`

 In order to interactively display the results, follow [these steps][6].